Every 38,000 km or every two years.

 4. Carefully remove the drain plug.
 Be careful not to burn yourself with hot oil.

-5. Let the oil drain completely.
-Clean the drain plug thoroughly, then install it and tighten it securely.
+5. Allow the oil to drain completely.
+Clean the drain plug thoroughly, then reinstall and tighten securely.

-6. Read the instructions in Section Checking the oil level in the manual gearbox and fill the transmission with new oil, then install the filler cap and tighten it securely.
+6. Read the instructions in Section Checking the oil level in a manual transmission and fill the transmission with new oil, then install the filler cap and tighten it securely.

-7. Lower the vehicle to the ground.
-After driving the first few kilometers, check if the drain plug is leaking.
+7. Lower the car to the ground.
+After driving the first few kilometers, check for leaks from the drain plug.